 A Sixpence in Her Shoe

-A sixpence in her shoe is a symbol of future prosperity and wealth.
+A "sixpence in her shoe" is a symbol of future prosperity and wealth.
 The sixpence is a British coin that was in use from 1551 to 1967.
 If you have a chance to purchase an antique coin, tape it to your sole for good luck.
-You might prefer to use a coin from the year you met your future husband or from the year you were born.
+You might prefer to use a coin from the year you met your future spouse or from the year you were born.